How to Keep Pine Trees Healthy

 7) Find a tree service to treat pine trees for pests and disease

 There are many pests that can cause significant health problems and even kill pine trees.
+These pests and fungus may cause your tree to need special care.
 Pests that feed on pine trees include: aphids, bagworms, mites, adelgid, weevils, scale, and bark beetles.

 There are also diseases that affect not only the appearance but the overall health of pines.
 These diseases range from needlecast, to rust, to root rot.
 Most of the pest and disease issues associated with Eastern White Pines can be addressed by a Plant Health Care program.